partiql/partiql-lang-kotlin/docs/documentation/Functions.md

 ### LN

-Returns the natural log of given number.
+Returns the natural log of the given number.

 Signature : `LN: Numeric -> Numeric`